About hawaii paracon

 But Hawaiian deities and spirits aren’t the only things residing in this island paradise.
 Here is also where the Japanese dog demon, the inu-gami, are sent to ruin the lives of unsuspecting families.
 Here is where the Filipino vampire-like creature, the aswang, roams in search of her next victim.
 And here is where the Portuguese witch, the feiteceira, spins her spells and curses at her whim.
 Immigrants from Asia, Europe and the mainland USA brought with them their own religions, beliefs, gods and superstitions to this melting pot in the middle of the Pacific creating a fusion of multicultural spirituality.

-Join us here, in this unique paranormal paradise and see what might happen!
+Join us here, in this unique paranormal paradise and feel it for yourself!